rodumani/CS374/dp6/dp6.md

 ### Lessons from heuristic evaluation
 1. No way to remove tags.
 - Similar feedback mentioned more than 5 times.
-- We added 'Hide' function to remove tag. also, we can hide files on Files.
+- We added 'Hide' function to remove tag. also, we can hide files on Files tab.
 2. Cannot handle very long tag.
 - mentioned three times.
 - We added length restriction on tag size.
 User cannot make tag with more than 20 characters.
 3. Because Sent mail and received mail is in one box.
 Mixed mail is uncomfortable.
 - mentioned three times.
-- We divied our mail box to Sent and Inbox(received mail).
+- We divided our mail box to Sent and Inbox(received mail).
 4. The date format is not easily readable to human. (ex.
 2017-05-11T04:18:03.427Z)
 - mentioned three times.
 - We actually showed date with system status.
 To solve this, we used moment.js for display dates and times beautifully.